dervalp/cosyJS/README.md

 ##The Page Structure

-You page will also need a page structure, this page structure could be reuse by multiple pages.
+Your page will also need a page structure, this page structure could be reused by multiple pages.

 Here is an example of a Page Structure: